Germany's Scholz meets Ukraine's Zelenskyy in Kyiv | DW | 14.02.2022

 "Germany stands close by your side," Scholz said.
 "My country is impressed by the democratic movement in Ukraine and supports the European path it has taken since 2014."

-He said that during his visit to Moscow on Tuesday he would "underscore" the heavy consequences of any invasion to Putin.
+He said that during his visit to Moscow on Tuesday he would "underscore" the heavy consequences of any invasion to Russian President Vladimir Putin, saying the West was ready to impose "very far-reaching and effective sanctions."

 At the same time, he said Germany was "ready for serious dialogue with Russia" over European security.

-He also said that as NATO was not currently in accession talks with Ukraine, it was strange that Russia should raise the issue.
+Speaking of Russian demands that NATO should deny Ukraine membership, he also said that as the alliance was not currently in accession talks with Ukraine, it was strange that Russia should raise the issue.

 In earlier remarks at the press conference, Zelenskyy said his country was still seeking membership in the alliance.